Living on an island, close to the beach is definitely a dream come true.

 The most common transport is renting a scooter.
 Bali isn’t a big island, but the traffic can make a 2 km ride easily take more than 30 minutes.
 With a scooter, you’re able to move easily between the cars so that you’re not stuck.
 It’s also possible to rent a car, but I wouldn’t suggest that in Canggu or Bali in general,you’re not that flexible when you have a scooter.
 Some people are a bit scary for the traffic and feel most confident by renting a bike, that’s also possible!
 Make sure you have your internal driving licence with you if you rent a scooter or car.

 My go-to Scooter rental in Canggu is; J&D rental.
+I saw a couple blogs writing down his name, so I wanted to check it out and was really happy with it.
 This guy speaks fluently English, has a lot of scooters (also offers bikes) and is really easygoing.
 He also gives a fair price and checks every bike once every 2 months.

 Budget in roepiah: Scooter rent: daily: 50-70.000 a day; weekly around 200.000-250.000; monthly between 650.000-900.000.